 continued to account for Russian ships, one to the

 'Letun' was badly damaged north of Reval, laid up and

 destroyers, all 1916, 920t, 3-8.8cm, 6-50cm tt, 24

 mines).
 Ships of the 10th Torpedo boat Flotilla suffered

-even more heavily from Russian mines - seven out of eleven new vessels
+even more heavily from Russian mines - seven out of

 lost during an attack on shipping in the Reval area.
 On

 the way into the Gulf of Finland, late on the 10th,

 scuttled.
 An abortive attack was made on Baltic Port,

 as they returned,